ISOLDE-Project/onnx-mlir/docs/Dialects/krnl.md

     1) The vector length is the second entry of (i, j, k) compute tile size.
        The vector length must be a compile time constant.

-Traits: AttrSizedOperandSegments, MemRefsNormalizable
+Traits: `AttrSizedOperandSegments`, `MemRefsNormalizable`

-Interfaces: SpecializedKernelOpInterface
+Interfaces: `SpecializedKernelOpInterface`

 #### Attributes: